lysannef/chartsrepo/ibm-tensorflow-notebook-dev/README.md

 The chart deploys pods consuming minimum resources as specified in values.yaml file.

+## Default Credentials
+The default credentials for the jupyter service is password - tensorflow

 ## Introduction

 This chart will deploy Jupyter Notebook with TensorFlow